 Annual Bull Trout Spawning Surveys

-The status of adfluvial bull trout in the watershed is monitored by conducting annual spawning surveys.
-Spawning surveys document number as well as temporal and spatial distribution of bull trout redds in the upper Cedar River, the Rex River, and several smaller tributary streams.
-These data provide important information to assess changes in spawning population numbers through time.
+The status of adfluvial bull trout in the watershed was monitored from 2000 through 2011 by conducting annual spawning surveys.
+Spawning surveys documented number as well as temporal and spatial distribution of bull trout redds in the upper Cedar River, the Rex River, and several smaller tributary streams.
+These data provided important information to assess changes in spawning population numbers through time.

 View bull trout spawning metrics.

 View our Bull Trout and Pygmy Whitefish Spawning Survey Protocol (pdf).

 In 2001 we developed a Method for Biodegradable Redd Marking (pdf) that allows us to track individual redds through the spawning year and avoid double counting by multiple observers.

 See slideshow of Juvenile Bull Trout & Rainbow Trout movement study

 Juvenile Bull Trout and Rainbow Trout Movement Study

 An HCP study investigating the early life history of bull trout and rainbow trout in tributaries of Chester Morse Lake was conducted in a joint effort between SPU and the USGS Columbia River Research Laboratory.
 Investigators monitored movement of juvenile bull trout and rainbow trout through the use of PIT (passive integrated transponder) technology in the upper watershed.
 See Juvenile Bull Trout and Rainbow Trout Movement Study (pdf).

 Bull Trout, Rainbow Trout and Pygmy Whitefish Acoustic Telemetry Studies